The 3 AM Question That Haunts Every Entrepreneur

 But my business partner had a nagging question: "We know this works, but we've never demonstrated it from complete scratch."

-The challenge: "Build a scalable, saleable business using exactly the methodology you teach.
+"Build a scalable, saleable business using exactly the process you teach.
 Start with $200.
 Never accept funding."

 That business became Wabbit.